Andrew Conrad: Career

-In August 2015 the life sciences unit of Google X was spun out as its own company under the Alphabet Inc. with Conrad as its CEO.
+In August 2015, the life sciences unit of Google X was spun out as its own company under the Alphabet Inc. with Conrad as its CEO.
 In December 2015, the company changed its name from Google Life Sciences to Verily.

 In January 2023, Stephen Gillett became the new CEO of Verily, while Conrad shifted roles to become the executive chairman amid a corporate restructuring.

+In February 2024, Conrad joined S32, a venture capital firm founded by Bill Maris, as a General Partner.
+Conrad, a notable figure in the fields of technology and data science, previously held senior roles at various Alphabet Inc. divisions, including Verily Life Sciences, Google Ventures, and Google X. His extensive experience in technology and computational biology complements S32's focus on investing in the frontiers of technology.

 Awards

 Conrad was named one of the Top 25 Most Influential People in Biopharma 2015 by FierceBiotech.

 Publications

 Conrad has more than eighty-five publications in scientific and medical journals.

 Personal life

+On June 2, 2000, Conrad married actress Courtney Thorne-Smith; they separated in January 2001.
+He is currently married to Haylynn Cohen, a model, with whom he has two children.

 Conrad is an avid surfer and has a casual dressing style.
-He is married to Haylynn Cohen, a model, with whom he has two children.